hdtodd/omnisensor_433/README.md

 Broadly speaking, to add your own sensor data to the `omni` system, you'll need to:

 *  modify `omni.ino` to collect data from your physical sensors and encode them in an 8-byte data packet, and either:
-*  modify the `rtl_433` file `./src/devices/omni.c` to decode that encoded packet,
+*  (optionally) modify the `rtl_433` file `./src/devices/omni.c` to decode that encoded packet,
-*  or write code on a third computer system to receive MQTT JSON packets and decode the hexadecimal string that represents your data (using format `fmt=0` as the format of data transmitted by `omni.ino`).
+*  or write code on a third computer system to receive MQTT JSON packets and decode the hexadecimal string that represents your data (using format `fmt=0` as the format of data transmitted by `omni.ino`).  __See the "Omni00" directory in this repository for a model that will help you implement that quickly.__

 Since the starting point for either approach is to encode your data on the microcontroller, we'll start there with the details: